-Regular attendance is crucial to success in school.
+Regular attendance is crucial to our students' success in school and we want everyone to succeed.
+There is a great deal of research confirming a direct correlation between regular, punctual attendance with academic success.
+We would be doing our students a great disservice if we did not expect parents/guardians and students to hold regular attendance in high regard.
 As per Section 12(b) of the Alberta School Act, students are to attend school regularly and punctually.